 Scope note: This property associates an E18 Physical Thing that is found within an A2 Stratigraphic Volume Unit with the stratigraphic volume unit.
 AP21 contains (is contained in) is a shortcut for the more detailed path from E18 Physical Thing through AP18i is embedded, A7 Embedding, AP19 is embedding in, A2 Stratigraphic Volume Unit.

+In First Order Logic:

+AP21(x,y) ⊃ A2(x)

+AP21(x,y) ⊃ E18(y)

 1.5 Referred to CIDOC CRM Classes and properties